TickerSparkInvestor Intelligence

 Closest publicly-traded alternatives

-The closest public comps investors look at are Nvidia (NVDA), AMD (AMD), and Intel (INTC).
-Nvidia is the most direct proxy for AI accelerator exposure and inference infrastructure, though it is much larger and broader than Groq.
-AMD is another public AI compute hardware name competing for data-center and accelerator workloads.
-Intel is less direct on chips, but it is still a relevant public semiconductor and data-center compute proxy for enterprise AI budgets.
+The closest public alternatives shareholders look at are NVIDIA (NVDA), AMD (AMD), and Intel (INTC).
+NVIDIA is the broadest proxy for AI accelerator demand and inference infrastructure, even though it is much larger and more diversified than Groq.
+AMD is another public AI accelerator competitor with exposure to data-center inference and training silicon.
+Intel is relevant because it also competes in AI accelerators and inference hardware, even if its product roadmap differs.

 Recent news

-Groq’s biggest recent headline was the September 17, 2025 financing round, which raised $750 million at a $6.9 billion valuation.
-The company said the round was led by Disruptive, with participation from BlackRock, Neuberger Berman, DTCP, a large U.S.-based West Coast mutual fund manager, and continued support from Samsung, Cisco, D1, Altimeter, 1789 Capital, and Infinitum.
+Groq’s most important recent development was its September 17, 2025 financing: $750 million at a $6.9 billion post-money valuation.
+The round was led by Disruptive, with significant investment from BlackRock, Neuberger Berman, DTCP, and a large U.S.-based West Coast mutual fund manager, plus continued support from Samsung, Cisco, D1, Altimeter, 1789 Capital, and Infinitum.

 Like what you're reading?